 A student who has been dismissed or absent from the nursing program for any reason (including voluntary withdrawal/failure to attend/participate in an online course) and who wishes to re-enter the program must meet all of the admission/progression requirements in place at that time and may be required to reapply to the School of Nursing.
-Readmission to the School of Nursing occurs only rarely and will be considered on an individual basis.
 Applicants for readmissions compete with the entire pool of candidates for admission to the School.

 Students wishing to apply for readmission will reapply at apply.king.edu and complete the "RN-BSN Program Application for Readmission".
+Students will submit an essay outlining "Why you feel you would be able to successfully complete the program if readmitted".
 An Enrollment Counselor will follow-up with student and forward information to the RN-BSN Program Coordinator for review.
 The student will then be notified via email and letter of readmission decision.
 Reapplication and readmission may occur one time only.